Lynk Tools

 • Use only assets created in the last 24h: Ignores older assets.
 Enable for daily content, disable for evergreen/library content

-• Enable this replacement job: Toggle the job on/off without deleting it
+• Enable this job: Toggle the job on/off without deleting it

 Scheduling (When to Run)

 • Every X minutes: Repeats at the specified interval (e.g., every 60 min).
-Each execution still replaces only the first occurrence of the day
+Each execution still replaces only the next matching occurrence after that run time

 • Every day at specific time: Runs once per day at the configured time in your timezone